kubernetes/release/docs/krel/push.md

-      --noupdatelatest                  Do not update the latest file --private-bucket                  Do not mark published bits on GCS as publicly readable --registry string                 If set, push docker images to specified registry/project --validate-images skopeo          Validate that the remove image digests exists, needs skopeo in `$PATH` --version-suffix string           Append suffix to version name if set
+      --noupdatelatest                  Do not update the latest file --private-bucket                  Do not mark published bits on GCS as publicly readable --registry string                 If set, push docker images to specified registry/project --validate-images                 Validate that the remote image digests exists --version-suffix string           Append suffix to version name if set

 Global Flags: